 - Event Bean Simulation

-Switch off the simulation of Process Start or Intermediate Event Beans when you do to focus on simulations of other elements (Event Bean simulation may pop up process editors with the corresponding process and may overflow the Runtime Log View.
+Switch off the simulation of Process Start or Intermediate Event Beans when you want to focus on simulations of other elements (Event Bean simulation may pop up process editors with the corresponding process and may overflow the Runtime Log View.
 In order to apply changes, the Engine must be restarted.

 Execute Start Event Beans in Simulation - If ticked, the Process Start Event Beans are executed, otherwise not.